clangen/autom8-legacy/readme.md

 # autom8 #

-autom8 is a simple home automation client and server that I started developing after I graduated college in 2008.
-It's sort of fallen behind the times, but is still really useful if you already have the hardware.
-It allows you to turn lights and appliances on and off, and monitor security sensors from your phone.

-I also used autom8 as a test bed for technology I wanted to experiment with over the years; as such, it has a number of components written in different languages and technologies.
-Sometimes it shows.
+Turn on lights and monitor security sensors in your house, from your phone.

+autom8 is a home automation client and server I've been hacking on since my friend gave me some spare parts in 2007.

+It's really useful if you happen to own the supported hardware.

 ## license ##

-todo
+standard 3-clause bsd

-## hardware ##
+## supported hardware ##

-Supported hardware includes:

 * x10 cm15a device controller
 * wgl v572rf32 transceiver